jaytaylor/andromeda/README.md

 ### TODOs

+Note: Instead of "repo" or whatever, think about calling a reporoot a "tree".
+This terminology is used [here](https://github.com/golang/go/wiki/Modules).

 #### Fancy Data

 - [ ] Add attribute "CanGoGet" to indicate if package is buildable via `go get`.
 Then provide a search filter to only include such packages.